 Skip to contents

-Constructs an inter-item correlation matrix based on a user-supplied matrix of standardized factor loadings and (optionally) a factor correlation matrix.
+Constructs an inter-item correlation matrix based on a user-supplied matrix of standardised factor loadings and (optionally) a factor correlation matrix.
+The makeCorrLoadings() function does a surprisingly good job of reproducing a target correlation matrix when all item-factor loadings are present, as shown in the makeCorrLoadings() validation article.

 Usage